hedayat09khan/ProjectDemo/herokuapp_automation/README.md

 # HerokuApp Automation Project

-This project demonstrates modular, maintainable UI automation using Robot Framework, Python, and SeleniumLibrary.
+This project was created by Hedayat Khan to demonstrate modular, maintainable UI automation using Robot Framework, Python, and SeleniumLibrary.
 It validates dynamic controls and JavaScript alerts on https://the-internet.herokuapp.com/.

 ## Features
 - Modular project structure